 Contracts are generally done through a solicitation procedure where companies and individuals can bid on services, construction projects, or goods.
 The process could include completion of a bid bond form, application to a vendor system, and other requirements.
 Below are links that provide more details to contract processes.

-Contract Bonds are often required by the federal government, local municipalities, counties, universities or private entities.
+Arkansas Contract Surety Bonds are often required by the federal government, local municipalities, counties, universities or private entities.
 The process generally begins with a bidding process and if awarded the contract, a contract bond or payment and/or performance bond (example an AHTD contract) may be required.

-Supply Bond: Guarantees that the company will supply the goods with a specific timeline as outlined in the contract.
+Arkansas Supply Bond: Guarantees that the company will supply the goods with a specific timeline as outlined in the contract.

-Bid Bond: Ensures that the surety prequalifies the contractor bidding on the project.
+Arkansas Bid Bond: ensures that the surety prequalifies the contractor bidding on the project.
 The bond confirms that if the contractor is the low bidder, the surety will issue the performance and payment bonds.

-Performance Bond: Guarantees the contractor will perform the contract, including finishing the project on time, staying within budget and other terms within the contract.
+Arkansas Performance Bond: Guarantees the contractor will perform the contract, including finishing the project on time, staying within budget and other terms within the contract.

-Proposal Guarantee Bond: Is another term for Bid Bond and includes the same aspects.
+Arkansas Proposal Guarantee Bond: Is another term for Bid Bond and includes the same aspects.

-Payment Bond: Guarantees that subcontractors, suppliers and laborers are paid.
+Arkansas Payment Bond: Guarantees that subcontractors, suppliers and laborers are paid.

-Maintenance Bond: Guarantees materials workmanship for a certain period of time after a project is completed.
+Arkansas Maintenance Bond: Guarantees materials workmanship for a certain period of time after a project is completed.

-The premium that you pay for an Arkansas Contract Bond will vary in cost and is dependent on business and personal financials, scope of work, the amount of the project and other conditions.
+The premium that you pay for an Arkansas Contract Surety Bond will vary in cost and is dependent on business and personal financials, scope of work, the amount of the project and other conditions.

 The Small Business Administration has a Bond Guarantee Program to help small contractors bid on projects